Windsor Castle (novel): Story

-Herne the Hunter, Henry VIII, Jane Seymour and the Executioner...

 Illustrations

 The illustrations for Windsor Castle dominate the text.
 They were started by Tony Johannot, a French illustrator.
 After producing four illustrations for the Ainsworth's Magazine, he was replaced by Cruikshank as the illustrator for the rest of the work.
 Cruikshank, during the beginning of the publication of Windsor Castle was busy producing illustrations for Ainsworth's The Miser's Daughter.
 In terms of style, Cruikshank's illustrations are similar to those of Remebrandt.
 In addition to the two illustrators, W. Alfred Delamotte worked on the novel.

 Ainsworth told Delamotte exactly what he wanted for his work, and, in a letter written with these orders, said, "I shall be glad to see you to a family dinner at half-past three o'clock to-morrow-Sunday.
 Bring your sketch-books with you [...]
 Remind Mr. Costello, when you see him, to get the order from Lady Mary Fox for her apartments at Windsor.
 You had better go down to Hampton Court and sketch Will Sommers, and some of the other figures in the old pictures of Henry the Eight's time, carefully."
 Delamotte created 87 woodcut illustrations that focused on trees or architectural features.
 He also added three images that depicted a plan for Windsor Great Park, of 1529, and two for Windsor Castle, of 1530 and 1843.
 The three volumes edition in 1843 only contained three steel etchings by Cruikshank, with one of them being the frontispiece.
 These served as the only illustrations.
 A later one volume edition was printed with all of the illustrations.